-Explore the study of human behaviour and what it can tell us about safer product design from conception, through manufacture and production to sale.
+The Electrical Product Safety Conference took place on Thursday 28 November 2019.
+Experts and leaders from across the industry joined together to explore the study of human behaviour and what it can tell us about safer product design from conception, through manufacture and production to sale.

-We will examine how emerging data can inform intelligent product design and look at innovations leading transformation in the way products are designed with future safety at the forefront.
+Speakers examined how emerging data can inform intelligent product design and look at innovations leading transformation in the way products are designed with future safety at the forefront.

-For designers, retailers, manufacturers, product testing houses, regulators, government bodies and safety experts.
+The sell-out event was attended by designers, retailers, manufacturers, product testing houses, regulators, government bodies and safety experts.